 Played on the Walnut-street ground.
 Rushden have never met the Fosse before, either in an ordinary or competition fixture, and quite a large crowd entered the enclosure to witness the contest.
 Up to now the Fosse have played in the preliminary stages of the great competition twice before, but have never got over their first meet, and great interest has been for some time prevalent as to what the result of to-day's match would be.
 While Rushden commenced under the impression that they hardly would win, the Fosse were rather certain of victory.
+Lichfield, amidst a shout of "Play up, Fosse," sent the leather into play, and a rush by the home forwards ended in some shouting over.

-Lichfield, amidst a shout of "Play up, Fosse," sent the leather into play, and a rush by the home forwards ended in some shooting over.
-Durrell followed with a ended in some shooting over.
+Lichfield, amidst a shout of "Play up, Posse," sent the leather into play, and a rush by the home forwards ended in some shooting over.
 Durrell followed with a magnificent run along his wing, but the pass to Freeman was ruled off-side, Rushden thus getting well out of an awkward position.
-Pendered and Claridge then of an awkward position.
 Pendered and Claridge then helped the visitors by gaining ground, but Taylor met the latter, and returned to Webb, who sent on to Lowe, who shot out.
 From very fast play in the centre of the ground Dorrell again got away, getting in his centre from the goal-line near the corner flag after just having received a charge.
 Webb, however, just missed scoring.
 The Rushden forwards now got away, and Bailey received a ringing cheer for the manner in which he took the ball away from Lewis.
 A "free" to the homesters near the Kushden goal was kicked over by Silvester; and another a minute later was the outcome of a wide shot by Slack.
 The Fosse up to now had much the best of the game, but Claridge (outside left) eventually got away, and when he had a good chance of freeing his forwards, madly kicked the ball out of play.
-This reverse against the Fosse caused Rushden to pluck up, and a rush down the left nearly caused a goal to Rushden, Pendered getting in a swift shot, which only just skimmed the cross-bar.
+This reverse against the Foss- caused Rushden to pluck up, and a rush down the left nearly caused a goal to Rushden, Pendered getting in a swift shot, which only just skimmed the cross-bar.
 Pretty play then followed by Freeman and Dorrell, which, later on, was indulged in by Slack, Webb, and Lowe, but nothing resulted but a kick from goal.
-The gamenow became very fast, and Rushden, through Stanley and Lewis, put the home side on the defensive, forcing a corner, which, however, resulted in a kick out from goal.
+The game-now became very fast, and Rushden, through Stanley and Lewis, put the home side on the defensive, forcing a corner, which, however, resulted in a kick out from goal.
 Lowe and Webb made a capital run up the wing, the outcome of which were three corners, all wing, the outcome of which were three corners, all nicely centred, but Clayton and Allen held the fortress intact.
 Thraves had to fist out a dangerous shot, and after a scrimmage near the visitors' goal Rushden got away, and after Bailey had shown his defensive powers, Owen followed his partner by stopping a most dangerous rush close to the home goal.
-Some spirited play then ensued among the home front rank, and from a grand centre by Dorrell Lowe headed it into the net, the first goal of the game, which was greated with a less than the first goal of the game, which was greated with a less than the first goal of the game, which was greated with a less than the first goal of the game, which was greated with a less than the first goal of the game, which was greated with a less than the first goal of the game, which was greated with a less than the first goal of the game, which was greated with a less than the game which was greated with a less than the game which was greated with a less than the game which was greated with a less than the game which was greated with a less than the game which was greated with a less than the game which was greated with a less than the game which was greated with a less than the game which was greated with the game which was gre the first goal of the game, which was greeted with a long shout from the onlookers.
-Faster and faster the game now raged, the ball travelling from end to end in quick succession, and when resting in the home division the whistle for half time sounded:
+Some spirited play then ensued among the home front rank, and from a grand centre by Dorrell Lowe headed it into the net, the first grand of the game which was grand to the net, the first goal of the game, which was greeted with a long shout from the onlookers Faster and faster the game now raged, the ball travelling from end to end in quick succession, and when resting in the home division the whistle for half time sounded :

-FORSE, one goal;
+FORSE, one goal ;